 Benefits of bankruptcy

-• Interest, charges and debt collection activity will stop
+• Interest, charges and debt collection activity will stop.
+Your creditors will stop contacting you completely

-• Debts are normally written off after 12 months
+• Debts are normally written off after 12 months.
+You will not have to pay them back

-• You may be able to keep essential household goods
+• You may be able to keep essential household goods.
+The official receiver will decide what items are necessary to keep

 Risks of bankruptcy

-• The trustee may sell assets for you.
+• The official receiver may sell assets for you.
 These are things of value like your home or car

 • You could be asked to pay monthly amounts for three years.
-This will only be what the trustee thinks you can afford
+This will only be what the official receiver thinks you can afford

-• You will find it hard to get credit while you are bankrupt
+• You will find it hard to get credit while you are bankrupt.
+This may continue for some time after your bankruptcy too

-• Your bankruptcy is on a public register and will be on your credit file for six years
+• Your bankruptcy will show on your credit file for six years.
+This will make it harder to take out additional credit

 Nicola on Feefo says: